andreaslam/RLExperiments/specification.md

 ### Design Specifications

 #### The `Agent` Class
 The `Agent` class handles the storage, accessing and processing of Q-values stored.
-The learning algorithm is based on Temporal Difference Learning (TDL) of Q-values (state-action values).
+The learning algorithm is based on Temporal Difference learning (TD) of Q-values (state-action values).

 The `Agent` takes in the following parameters: